jgoulah/mastering-failure/oscon2015.md

 ^ these things all come together when we work together to learn about failures

-^ and these are some meetings that we use
+^ and these are some meetings that we use which I'll be talking about

 ---